11kyle/tic-tac-toe/README.md

 ## Overview

 Tic-tac-toe game built for the web.
 Responsive layout for all screen sizes and devices.
-TypeScript used for game logic.
+TypeScript used for game logic and components.

 ### Screenshot